oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 }
 ```

-As you can see, the `id` and `name` properties have been _dynamically mapped_ with _multi-field mapping_.
+Now the `id` and `name` properties have been _dynamically mapped_ with _multi-field mapping_.
 For example, the `name` field is defined with type `text`, for full text searches, and it defines a `name.keyword` sub-field for aggregations and sorting:

 ```json
 "name": {